RaphaelMarquesMartorella/graphql-go/README.md

 ## Features

-### Query Categories
+### Queries

-Retrieve information about all available categories.
+Retrieve information about all available data from categories and courses.

 ```graphql
 query queryCategories {